KSorte/programming_vault/leetcode_solutions/README.md

 ## 1 D DP

 Leetcode 91 Decode Ways.
 Excellent problem!
 Optimizing it was difficult.
 No need to use a map.
+Leetcode 300 Longest Increasing Subsequence.
+Tough to figure out the dp array initialization.
+Once that is solved, problem easy.

 ## 2D DP
 Leetcode 1143 Longest Common Subsequence: Highly unintiuitive.
 DP array update step is very hard to figure out.